-The past year has seen an increase in activity / occupancy along with providing clinical care for patients from a wider range of clinical specialities and increasing acuity due to NHSEs request to support NHS services within EKHUFT.
+The past year has seen an increase in activity and occupancy along with providing clinical care for patients from a wider range of clinical specialities and increasing acuity due to supporting NHS services within EKHUFT.

 This support has assisted EKHUFT to deliver the care required to the local population.